Nilrudra1999/Understanding-DSA/notes/Linear_and_binary_search.md

 ```

 The reason why linear search algorithms are important, is because of a few reasons:
-1. allows searching on unsorted arrays, saving sorting runtime
+1. allows searching on unsorted arrays, saves sorting runtime
 2. simple to write and faster on smaller arrays than binary search
 3. usable on singly or doubly linked lists

 ## Binary Search

-The second most basic type of searching algorithm, is the binary search.
-This search looks for a piece of data by taking the highest and lowest indexes within an array and finding their middle first.
-Then it compares the middle index's value with the value thats being looked for.
+The second fundamental type of searching algorithm, is the binary search.
+This search looks for a target value by taking the highest and lowest indices within an array and finding their middle first.
+Then it compares the middle index's value with the target value.
 If the target value is lower than the middle index then, the highest index is decreased to the current middle index - 1.
 If the target value is higher than the middle index then, the lowest index is increased to the current middle index + 1.
-This way we can cut the effective search area for the value within the array by half each time we compare, and if the value is not found, or the highest and lowest indexes cross then we return -1.
+This way we can cut the effective search area for the value within the array by half each time we compare, and if the value is not found, or the highest and lowest indices cross then we return -1.

 The runtime of this algorithm is O(log(n)) since given an array of size (n) is cuts the size by half each iteration so it only runs log(n) iterations.